 In turn, the nucleotide molecules that make up the strands of DNA are complex molecules, consisting of both a phosphate moiety, and a nucleobase (either adenine, guanine, cytosine, or thymine) joined to a 5-carbon sugar (deoxyribose).
 (In RNA, the five-carbon sugar ribose replaces deoxyribose.)

 The backbone of the DNA strand is formed when the cell’s machinery repeatedly links the phosphate group of one nucleotide to the deoxyribose unit of another nucleotide.
 The nucleobases extend as side chains from the backbone of the DNA molecule and serve as interaction points (like ladder rungs) when the two DNA strands align and twist to form the double helix.

 When the two DNA strands align, the adenine (A) side chains of one strand always pair with thymine (T) side chains from the other strand.
 Likewise, the guanine (G) side chains from one DNA strand always pair with cytosine (C) side chains from the other strand.

 When the side chains pair, they form cross bridges between the two DNA strands.
-The lengths of the A-T and G-C cross bridges are nearly identical.
-Adenine and guanine are both composed of two rings, and thymine (uracil) and cytosine are composed of one ring.
+The length of the A-T and G–C cross bridges is nearly identical.
+Adenine and guanine are both composed of two rings and thymine (uracil) and cytosine are composed of one ring.
 Each cross bridge consists of three rings.